binarymax/max.io/contents/articles/interleaving-rag/index.md

 ![Search positions cited by OpenAI GPT-4.1-mini](interleaving-rag-positions-gpt-4.1-mini.png)

-Web search agents like ChatGPT produce mediocre research due to this lack of scope, and the summaries of Google, Bing, and Brave in their own sites fall short because they assume all the good stuff is at the top.
+Spicy takes: 🌶️ The summaries of Google, Bing, and Brave in their own sites fall short because they assume all the good stuff is at the top.
 It’s not.
 You must dig deep.
 There’s gold buried on the 2nd and 3rd pages!
+In addition, agents using web search such as ChatGPT only look at the top several results from Google before making a decision on what to download and include in a deeper context inference.
+They produce mediocre research due to this lack of depth in scope.

 ## Conclusions

 To recap, use the following lessons when building RAG or a research agent:

 1. Make your snippets longer for the LLM, because cutting them short may leave critical information out of the summary.
 2. Don’t worry too much about the top 5 documents, and give your LLM several pages of results.
 You can reorder the result on the page according to citation order.
+This will vastly improve the outcome, and we saw that even the best tuned engines don't cut it on the first page.
 3. Iterate and tune by interleaving different versions of your retriever configuration and see which works best for the LLM.

 I propose in fact, having two snippet versions per result: one for people and one for LLMs.
 Show the former in the result list on the page, and use the latter for your RAG prompt template.

-## Prompts
+## But what about the Prompt!?

-Out of scope for this test is variation on the prompt.
-This is because it is already well tuned, and while I considered adding a prompt variant the costs got a bit out of hand for this post (you're looking at over $100 of search and AI credits folks!).
+Out of scope for this test was prompt/context engineering and testing variations on the prompt.
+This is because it was already well tuned back in December 2024.

 ## Obituary Section